 Unfortunately, inflatable models do have some distinct disadvantages.
 There are generally more parts to keep track of, such as the pump or inflator and removable fins.
 Setup can take 5-10 minutes, with the stability of the board directly dependent on hitting the necessary pressure — a surprisingly difficult task.
 These boards are also generally much slower and less stable than rigid models.
 However, you shouldn't take this as a condemnation of inflatable models.
 We have had fantastic days on the lake on both rigid and inflatable models.
 If you are leaning towards an inflatable version, take a read through our comprehensive review here.

-Moving on to rigid models, there is no denying that these are more cumbersome to carry, as a 9-12' board tends to be more difficult to move than an inflatable model rolled up into a backpack.
+Moving on to rigid models, there is no denying that these are more cumbersome to carry, as a 9 to 12-foot board tends to be more difficult to move than an inflatable model rolled up into a backpack.
 These boards also are a little more fragile in a sense, as small collisions or improper handling can crack or scratch away the gel coat, causing cracks and damage to propagate over time.

 However, these boards thoroughly outperform their inflatable counterparts once in the water.
 They are much much faster — smashing an inflatable model in a head-to-head race.
 Rigid boards also handle a little better — tracking in a straight line while paddling — and are usually more stable.
 As this review is for rigid boards, we will continue under the assumption that you have settled on this model.
 If that isn't the case, then you will be better served by our inflatable SUP buying advice guide .

 As you start shopping for rigid SUPs, you will notice that there are several types of boards advertised, predominantly boiling down into three types: all-around, touring/race, and surfing.
 This is by no means a comprehensive list, and you can split these types into even more niche categories, but these three types are where most people will start looking.